open-feature/js-sdk-contrib/libs/providers/in-memory/README.md

 ### set up the provider with some flag values
 ```
-import { InMemoryProvider } from '@openfeature/in-memory-provider'
+import { NodeInMemoryProvider } from '@openfeature/in-memory-provider'
 import { OpenFeature } from '@openfeature/js-sdk'

 const flags = {
   'a-boolean-flag': true,
   'a-string-flag': 'the flag value',
 }
-const provider = new InMemoryProvider(flags)
+const provider = new NodeInMemoryProvider(flags)
 OpenFeature.setProvider(provider)
 ```